wangtongada/HyRS/README.md

 ## Requirements

 You'll need to install fim package https://borgelt.net/pyfim.html, which is to generate candidate rules.
 However, if you cannot install it for some reason, you can use the alternative approach of using random forest to generate rules.
-In that case, just comment out the "from fim import fpgrowth,fim" line in Hybrid.py
+In that case, just comment out the "from fim import fpgrowth,fim" line in hybrid.py and choose "random forest" when calling function generate_rulespace(), as shown in example.ipynb.

 ## How to use the code